AliRezaJoodi/Electronics_Modules/Detector_AcVoltage_Isolated/README.md

-## AC Voltage Detector
+## Isolated AC Voltage Detector
-Dust on the high voltage component is dangerous.Hot melt glue is useful to be safe high voltage side.

 I tested it for many times and worked great.

+Note: Dust on the high voltage component is dangerous.Hot melt glue is useful to be safe high voltage side.

 ### Folders and Files Description
 It has included: